Richy1989/BedAmbientLight/readme.md

 	- Double Click (Any Button): Turn on the entire LED strip with with the default color.
 	- Double Click Hold (Any Button): Turn on the entire LED strip with a random gradient color.

-### File Structure

-- `BedLightESP/`: Main project directory.
-- `BedLightESP/Resources/page/`: Contains HTML and CSS files for the web interface.
-- `BedLightESP/Settings/`: Contains the settings classes.
-- `BedLightESP/Manager/WebManager/`: Contains the web server management classes.
-- `BedLightESP/WiFi/`: Contains the WiFi management classes.
-- `BedLightESP/MQTT/`: Contains the MQTT management classes.

 ## WebUI

 <img src="Documentation/screenshot/MainWenUI.png" width="200">

+## Hardware Config

+Default Pin config.
+You can change the default in code, everything else can be configured in the WebUI.

+- **SPI**:
+    - Pin 23 - MOSI
+	- Pin 18 - CLK
+- **GPIO**:
+    - Pin 32 - Debug Mode
+	- Pin 34 - Button Left Side
+	- Pin 35 - Button Right Side

-### Contributing
+## Contributing

 Contributions are welcome!
 Please open an issue or submit a pull request for any improvements or bug fixes.

-### License
+## License

 This project is licensed under the GPL-3.0 license.
 See the [LICENSE](LICENSE) file for details.

-### Acknowledgments
+## Acknowledgments

 - [nanoFramework](https://www.nanoframework.net/) for providing the framework for this project.
 - [ESP32](https://www.espressif.com/en/products/socs/esp32) for the hardware platform.